wp-statistics/wp-statistics/readme.txt

 * Fixed: incorrect table name when dropping the old 'AString' field.
 * Fixed: Error message if the global $wp_roles hadn't been set when we accessed it.
 * Fixed: When exporting, no data was exported.
+* Fixed: When excluding countries, multiple entries would not be parsed correctly.
 * Updated: Purging code now includes the search table.
 * Updated: Search conversion code to limit the number of records retreived to 10000 and then loop through them to ensure we don't run out of memory during the conversion process.
 * Updated: Cleaned up the admin notices code.